cpplibv/libv/README.md

 but even without fully adopting the whole library collection, I made it available and open source, so it might help out some.

-Building the libraries is possible with the usual CMake method except fetching the dependencies the `ext` target has to be built first (This step is only required for the first time and when the dependencies change).
+Building the libraries is possible with the usual CMake method except during the first build the `ext` target has to be built to fetch the dependencies (This step is only required for the first time and when the dependencies change).

 ## License